MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features

 \section{Conclusions}

 The present work has focused on presenting a feature-based, semi-interpretable, COVID-19 disease severity scoring and comparing its significance to other methods in the literature.
 The scoring method comprises a feature extraction pipeline with image normalisation, lung segmentation, and feature extraction by a specialised network trained to extract semantic features related to lung pathologies.
-The features were used in a logistic regression model to output the estimated probability of a patient going severe.
 One notable contribution was the data selection for such learning, which is filtered and labelled in a specific way so the model can learn the severity-related information.
 Another is the fact that the method is competitive while being simplistic in its approach composed by a specialized network and linear regression on such specific data selection.
 Such comparison is performed through a grouping methodology applied on a data set (Hanno) with metadata regarding the hospital and ICU admission offset.
 The analysis showed that the MAVIDH score proposed here had advantages at tracking the expected trend of the conceptualised groups.
 This is not to say that other methods are deficient since they were not trained for this task but rather to regress overall rate lung compromise.
 The results here attest the existence of a correlation between the developed score with patient severity through the disease progression.
 Although such a score does not perfectly correlate to severity, seen by the variance in the groups, the authors believe that it is a notable result given the limited data and the fact that presents comparable results to other more complex methods in the literature.
-It comprises a sensible, simple, and reasonably robust severity assessment support for a much urgent problem.
+It comprises a sensible, simple, and robust severity assessment support for a much urgent problem.
 The authors hope to improve this solution further with the availability of more high-quality and detailed labelled data in the near future.
 More results, analyses, and source code of experiments can be found in the in work repository \footnote{\url{https://github.com/dougpsg/covid_mavidh_icufeatures_scoring}}.